lchrajkumar/cocwapi/README.md

 * Clone the repository into your local PC
 * Place the cloned repository into your PC's Localhost directory.
 For example, in linux we place in /var/www/html/ path.
 * Now navigate to your API directory using Terminal/CMD prompt.
+* Add DB details as per your local DB in ".env" file.
+> .env is not provided in repo.
+You can download one from here: [Link to .env file](https://res.cloudinary.com/watermelon-apps-rjct/raw/upload/v1554453396/rllsm5n2hk6nguoywtqp.env)
+* Modify the ".env" file as per your local DB configs.
+* Type as below command to create DB tables in your specified DB,
+> php artisan migrate
 * Start the server using the following command
 > php -S localhost:8000 -t public
-* Now navigate to the server URL & do perform Back-End operations.
+* Now navigate to the server URL provided in Terminal & do perform Back-End operations.
 * That's it for now.